-Add in the fact that you'll be wearing the same set of retainers on a long-term basis and you'll understand why it so important to be diligent when cleaning them so they stay clean looking and odor free.
+Add in the fact that you'll be wearing the same set on a long-term basis, it's easy enough to understand why thorough cleaning and disinfecting is important if you expect them to stay clean looking and odor free.

 Essix / Vivera®

-For Essix-type appliances (clear plastic retainers), the same cleaning techniques that we describe for use with Invisalign® aligners should be suitable for your retainers too.
+Due to their identical construction (vacuum-formed, clear plastic appliances), the same cleaning techniques that we describe for use with Invisalign® aligners makes a good choice for Essix retainers too.

 We ran across the abstract of a study (Chang 2014) that evaluated ways to disinfect Essix retainers.
 It reported that using a toothbrush and fluoride toothpaste removed 99% of (Streptococcus mutans) bacteria from appliances.
 Thus implying that this is an effective way to clean and disinfect this type of retainer.

 We should point out that the page linked to above has a section that discusses how brushing (especially with toothpaste) can scratch plastic surfaces.
 And in the case where the same appliance is worn over an extended time frame, micro scratches might start to: 1) Affect its appearance (make it look more opaque).
 2) At least in theory, provide more locations for microorganisms to inhabit.

 We're not saying that brushing doesn't necessarily make a reasonable way to clean Essix retainers, just that these issues should be considered before choosing it.

 Hawley retainers are a type of removable appliance that has both plastic and metal components.